Natural Gas vs Propane Generator: Which Fuel Fits

 How long will a propane generator run on a 500-gallon tank?

-A large 22kW to 24kW standby burns roughly 2 to 3 gallons an hour at half load, and a 500-gallon tank holds about 400 usable gallons at the 80 percent safe fill.
-That works out to roughly 5 to 8 days of runtime.
-A 250-gallon tank runs about 3 to 4 days, and a 1,000-gallon tank about 11 to 16 days.
+Manufacturers publish 1.9 to 2.45 gallons an hour at half load for a 20kW to 22kW air-cooled unit, and a 500-gallon tank holds about 400 usable gallons at the 80 percent fill.
+At 2.0 to 2.45 gallons an hour that is 163 to 200 hours, or 6.8 to 8.3 days.
+A 250-gallon tank gives 3.4 to 4.2 days and a 1,000-gallon tank 13.6 to 16.7 days.
 For a week-long outage, plan on a 500-gallon tank as the realistic floor.

 Does propane last longer in storage than gasoline?